Cheng-Lin-Li/Cheng-Lin-Li.github.io/_posts/2018-03-13-Hello-Data.md

   η = Ψ(µ)

-  where Ψ is a function which maps the natural (canonical) parameters to the mean parameter. µ deﬁned as E[t(X)] can be computed from dA(η)/dη which is solely a function η.
+  where Ψ is a function which maps the natural (canonical) parameters to the mean parameter. µ defined as E[t(X)] can be computed from dA(η)/dη which is solely a function η.

  [ (xn)-->(yn)<--]--(β) (Representation of a generalized linear model)